gregology/gregology.github.io/compass.md

 comments: True
 chart: True
 licence: Creative Commons
+description: "I take the Political Compass test every six months and chart the results.
+So far I'm drifting left."
 ---

 Every 6 months I take the [Political Compass test](https://www.politicalcompass.org/test) to see how my beliefs drift over time.
 Here are the results so far.